Cat Vomiting: 7 Common Causes, Color Guide, and When to See a Vet

 Dietary protein sensitivities in cats most commonly involve chicken, beef, fish, and dairy.
 The gastrointestinal response can include chronic vomiting (typically several times per week), intermittent diarrhea, and in some cases, skin changes such as facial pruritus.

 Unlike acute vomiting, food sensitivity vomiting tends to be chronic and low-grade — easy to dismiss as “just how this cat is.”
 An elimination diet trial using a novel protein or hydrolyzed protein diet, conducted under veterinary supervision for eight to twelve weeks, is the standard diagnostic approach.
+For a step-by-step elimination diet protocol and a breakdown of the most common feline food allergens, see our cat food allergy guide.

 6. Stress and Environmental Changes